thelukester92/swift-engine/README.md

 # Feature List

 * Entity-component-system framework
-* Rendering system that uses SpriteKit by mapping the position component to a SKSpriteNode position
-* Sprite system for displaying textures and sprites with animated states
+* Rendering system maps the position component to a `SKSpriteNode` and displays textures and sprites with animated states
-* Tile system for creating entities for tilemaps
+* Tile system that creates entities for tilemaps
 * Physics system for basic platformer physics